December 16 2022 | 12 Min Read

 Intermodal transport is a mode of logistics in which freight is transported using multiple modes of transportation, including road, rail, ocean, and air.
 Crucially, intermodal should entail minimal additional freight handling while changing modes.

-Now before going any further, it’s worth acknowledging that intermodal transport has become a popular alternative.
+Before going any further, it’s worth acknowledging that intermodal transport has become a popular alternative.
 Drawn to its mystique in logistics circles, companies are asking questions about intermodal, eager to learn more about its potential.
 Freight brokers and 3PLs have been equally eager to jump on the bandwagon, advocating intermodal as the new gold-plated holy grail for your supply chain configuration.

 Here’s our first free chunk of advice regarding intermodal: Don’t believe the hype.